-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 The group is the African Ancestry Neuroscience Research Initiative.
 It's a partnership between community leaders and the Lieber Institute for Brain Development, an independent, nonprofit research organization on the medical campus of Johns Hopkins University.

-The Institute's goals include reducing health care disparities and ensuring that brain research includes individuals from all populations.
+The Lieber Institute's goals include reducing health care disparities and ensuring that brain research includes individuals from all populations.

 A history of exclusion